 MARY KATE LANGAN

-Mary Kate is a sophomore from New Hampshire studying Political Science in the College of Arts and Sciences and Finance in the Wharton School.
+Mary Kate Langan is a Vice President of Global Affairs, overseeing Senior Associate and Associate Consultants on the Global Team.
+She is a junior from New Hampshire studying Political Science in the College of Arts and Sciences and Finance in the Wharton School.
 Since joining the Local Committee in the fall of her freshman year, Mary Kate has enjoyed learning more about policy in Philadelphia through the lead poisoning and opioid crisis projects.
 Outside of PPC, Mary Kate is involved in the Wharton Undergraduate Finance Club, the Student Committee on Undergraduate Education, MUSE, and is a research assistant in the Sociology Department.
 In her free time, Mary Kate loves exploring Philly and finding new dim sum restaurants.